Agoric/documentation/main/ertp/ERTP-Introduction.md

 ## Amount Math

-Issuers must be able to add and withdraw assets from a purse.
+Issuers must be able to deposit and withdraw assets from a purse.
 This requires being able to add and subtract digital assets.
 They use a set of `amountMath` functions, which are aided by `mathHelpers` functions.